phareim/replicate-flux-commandline-client/README.md

 # replicate-flux-commandline-client

+installs three commands on the command-line when installed globally through npm i -g.

 In lines of code, in strokes of paint,
 In whispered dreams, both bold and faint,
 Art emerges, wild and free,